chevalinator/ReadingSummary/The Five Dysfunctions of a Team - Patrick Lencioni/readme.md

 Role of the leader: must be confortable with the prospect of making a decision that might be wrong.
 The leader must be constantly pushing the group toward closure of issues to respect deadline.
 Do not put too much importance on certainty and consensus.

+### Avoidance of accountability

+Unwillingness of team member to call their peer on performance or behaviors that might hurt the team.

+The most effective and efficient method of maintaining high standard of performance on a taem is peer pressure.
+One benefit is the need for excessive bureaucracy around management and corrective action.

+#### Overcoming this dysfunction

+-Adhering to classic management tool: publication of goals and standards.
+Ennemi of accountability is ambiguity.
+Clarify publicly exactly what the team needs to acheive and who needs to deliver what.

+- Simple and regular progress reviews.
+TEam members should regularily communicate with one another verbally or in written form about how they feel their teammate is faring against stated objectives and standards.

+- Team rewards. shift reward from individual to team can create a culture of accountability.

+Role of leader: Encourage the team to

 ----